February 7, 2019

 Clerk's Office: Interested in requesting an absentee ballot?
 Learn how to request yours today!
-Read on to learn more about Council's recent approval to enhance the operations of elections.
+Read on to learn more about the City's efforts to enhance the operations of elections.

 Economic Development: Jimmy predicts an early Spring!
 Get a recap of the City's 71st Prognostication.

-EMS Department: The EMS & Fire Department will be co-hosting a St. Baldrick’s head shaving event at the Nitty Gritty on March 30th.
+EMS Department: The EMS and Fire Department will be co-hosting a St. Baldrick's head shaving event at the Nitty Gritty on March 30th.
 Learn more about the upcoming event.

 Fire Department: The Fire Department will be hosting the annual Wisconsin State Fire Chiefs Association Winter In-Service Leadership Symposium this Friday and Saturday, February 8th and 9th at the Hilton Garden Inn.

-Parks & Recreation Department: Parks & Rec will be switching registration systems starting with Summer 2019 registrations.
+Parks and Recreation Department: Parks and Recreation will be switching registration systems starting with Summer 2019 registrations.
 Migrate your account today!
 Read on to learn more about upcoming events including the Pampered Chef Tween Cooking Series and Future Leaders of Sun Prairie: Teen Leadership Workshop.